Skip to Main Content

 Submit to WCU's institutional repository (IR)

-NC DOCKS holds the works of students and faculty from 8 UNC schools.
+Scholar Central houses the scholarly output of WCU students and faculty.
 Why archive your work there?

-• Your work will be permanently available through a URL that will never break.
+• Each work is archived permanently, with a stable server and a URL that will never break.

-Any faculty member interested in contributing works to WCU's IR, NC DOCKS, should contact Scottie Kapel, skapel@wcu.edu.
+Any faculty member interested in contributing works to WCU's IR, Scholar Central, should contact Scottie Kapel, skapel@wcu.edu.

 Negotiating Author's Rights